LexieData/LexieData.GitHub.io/hr_project.md

 <img src="images/R Hypothesis Test.png?raw=true"/>

-The p-value is 1.38e-08 and since it’s a really small number, there is a statistically significant difference between the older and younger employees.
+The p-value is 1.38e-08 and since it’s a really small number, there is a statistically significant difference between employees who stayed versus left.
+Since it's statistically significant we can reject the null hypothesis.
 These results support the box and whisker plot by showing more young employees left the company than older employees.
-The average age of those who left the company was 33 years old.
+The average age of those who left the company was 33 years old and the average age who stayed was 37 years old.
+So the claim that older employees are being fired more than the younger ones is incorrect.

 ### Task 4
 The boss first wants to see a linear regression model that predicts monthly income based on age.
 I did this by using the lm or linear model function in R then adding "summary" to the function to see the results: